Interaction potentials for mutually induced dipoles in uniform fields: Acknowledgments

 \section{Acknowledgments}

-I thank Dr. Mugnai and Dr. Spatafora-Salazar for the insightful discussions while working on the present problem.
-I am grateful for the support of the ISM-NIST Postdoctoral Fellowship at Georgetown University.
+I thank Dr. Mauro Mugnai, Dr. Aldo Spatafora-Salazar, and Prof. Peter Olmsted for the insightful discussions while working on the present problem.
+I am grateful for the support of the ISMSM-NIST Postdoctoral Fellowship at Georgetown University.